Common Names

 Inositol hexaphosphate may be useful in reducing side effects from chemotherapy.

 Inositol hexaphosphate (IP6) is a carbohydrate found naturally in many plants and mammalian cells, where it performs important messenger roles and affects numerous cellular processes.
-It was shown to have anticancer and anti-angiogenic effects.
+It is marketed as a supplement to support natural cellular defense.
+Lab studies suggest anticancer and antiangiogenic effects.

 Small studies of breast cancer patients showed that IP6 may reduce chemotherapy-induced side effects.
 Myo-inositol may also have chemopreventive effects in some patients with chronic lung disease.
 Large-scale studies are needed to confirm these effects.